JulyaPetrovskaya/phone-catalog/README.md

 5. Sorting: Sort products based on criterias: year, price, alphabeticaly.
 6. Search: Filter products using query parameters.
 7. Pagination: Navigate through large lists of products, opportunity to choose number of items per page, and number of pages depends on this.
-8. Sticky Header: Keeps the header visible as you scroll.
-9. Scroll to Top Button: Easily return to the top of the page.
+8. Scroll to Top Button: Easily return to the top of the page.
-10. Loader: Indicates loading status for a better user experience.
+9. Loader: Indicates loading status for a better user experience.